-That’s almost 1.8 billion people unhappy where they work.
+That’s 1.8 billion unhappy people.
 Such a STAGGERING number, don’t you think?

-It then got me thinking: Today’s workplace is in constant revolution — with that, what can businesses do to address this shocking global phenomena?
+It then got me thinking: Today’s workplace is in constant revolution — with that, what can businesses do to address this shocking global phenomenon?

 Well, for starters, let’s face it, working 9 hours a day, 5 days a week, in the same cubicle, is just, well, ‘unnatural’.
 No matter how much your employees love their jobs or their colleagues, it still takes a toll on them somehow in the long term.

 Luckily, today more companies around the world are working remotely since the BIG remote work bang of 2020.
 With the many remote work perks both employees and employers have been enjoying since we can easily predict that office work might become obsolete for certain jobs very soon (Mark my words!)

 The Future of Work is Remote

 We at GAT Labs strongly believe that an ‘open remote work culture’ will continue to define the future of work over the coming years.
 That’s why we created powerful tools that help Google Workspace domains achieve a smooth remote work transition.

 According to Matthew Hollingsworth, DOP at We Work Remotely, “Thousands of qualified people come to WWR monthly looking for remote work.
 We’ve seen the companies that embrace it leading the way in attracting the best talent.”

 Talent and skill are distributed equally around the world.
 Remote work allows you to find just the right talent you’re looking for beyond geographic limitations.

 2. Let Employees Create their Optimum Remote Work Environment